gordielachance/wp-soundsystem/readme.txt

 This plugin requires PHP Version 5.4 or later.

 1. Upload the plugin to your blog and Activate it.
+2. Go to the settings page and setup the plugin.

 == Frequently Asked Questions ==